Barbecue expertise from our culinary team

-As the summer season kicks off, there’s nothing better than getting together with family and friends for a barbecue.
-To help you host your own successful gathering, we quizzed the man who knows a thing or two about charcoal grilling ‒ our very own executive chef Hugo Bolanos, the host at the helm of our own barbecue events.
-Here’s what he had to say, along with his favourite sauce recipe.
+There’s nothing better than getting together with family and friends for a barbecue.
+To help you host your own successful gathering, we quizzed our culinary team who knows a thing or two about charcoal grilling.

-For those of you looking to enjoy home barbequing this summer, I wanted to share my top tips to ensure you impress your guests!
+For those of you looking to enjoy home barbecuing this summer, here are some top tips to ensure you impress your guests!

-- First off, use really good quality charcoal and wood.
-Personally I like to use oak wood and mesquite charcoal, and I always steer clear of briquettes because they just don’t give you the same flavour.
+1. First off, use really good quality charcoal and wood.
+Think oak wood and mesquite charcoal, and steer clear of briquettes because they just don’t give you the same flavour.

-- Visit your local farmers’ market for great quality fresh meat and vegetables, I promise it will make all the difference to the end result.
+2. Visit your local farmers’ market for great quality fresh meat and vegetables, it will make all the difference to the end result.
 Look out for fruit that you can barbecue too, such as peaches and plums, which are ideal for livening up a salad or serve with ice cream for dessert.

-- Always try to set aside a little extra time to make your own barbecue sauce from scratch.
+3. Always try to set aside a little extra time to make your own barbecue sauce from scratch.
 It’s the perfect accompaniment to barbecued meats and grilled vegetables, and it will make everyone will think you’re a pro.
-See my foolproof recipe below.
+See a foolproof recipe below.

-- Add a high quality finishing salt for an extra boost of flavour just before serving.
-My personal favourites are Balinese sea salt or Maldon sea salt flakes.
+5. Add a high quality finishing salt for an extra boost of flavour just before serving.
+Favourites include Balinese sea salt or Maldon sea salt flakes.

 Barbecue sauce recipe